Swiss environment minister to step down

 Originally from canton Aargau, Leuthard has always been one of the most popular ministers in government and has almost never been defeated at the polls.

-“I won 16 votes out of 18 because the population showed maturity,” said Doris Leuthard.
+“I won 16 votes out of 18 because the population showed maturity,” she said.
 “Contact with the citizens was very important.”

 She will likely be best remembered for her contribution to creating Switzerland’s Energy Strategy 2050, approved by nearly 60% of voters last year.